Key options for postgraduate business studies are an MBA, master’s degree and graduate certificate.

 What Is a Graduate Certificate in Australia?

-One of the most popular graduate certificates is the Graduate Certificate in Business Administration.
-The course represents a third of an MBA program.
+One of the most popular graduate courses is the Graduate Certificate in Business Administration.
+A GCBA represents a third of an MBA program.

 Graduate certificates are available across the spectrum of study fields.
-For any masters degree that you complete through coursework, there’s a good chance that a graduate certificate course is also offered.
+For any masters degree that you complete through coursework, there’s a good chance that postgraduate certificates and diplomas are also offered.

 Benefits of a Graduate Certificate